philipdarke/reproducible-actuarial-work/docs/index.md

 In the following exercises you will set up a simple reproducible workflow using some of the tools introduced in the presentation.

-The analysis takes some cashflow data, projects it and calculates the present value.
+As a toy example to demonstrate the approach, the analysis takes some cashflow data, projects it and calculates the present value.
 Automatic checks are set up and a [report](assets/report.pdf) is produced.
-Note this is just a toy example to demonstrate the approach.

 ## Initial setup

 The exercises use the R statistical programming language and RStudio (a popular development environment for R).

 R and RStudio are free open source tools available for Windows, Mac OS X and Linux.
 R can be downloaded [here](https://cran.r-project.org/) and the open source edition of RStudio Desktop can be downloaded [here](https://www.rstudio.com/download).